 The only company that appears to make pogies for drop bar bikes (especially those with external routing or bar end shifters) is named Bar Mitts.
 They are available for $50 on Ebay.

 In August, 2020 I paid for a large upgrade to the drivetrain at Maine Bike Works. microSHIFT had recently released the inexpensive and lightweight ADVENTX line that includes a derailleur and corresponding 11-48T casette.
 It is especially promising since microSHIFT make Gevenalle’s shift levers.
 Inevitably, I got a 42 tooth cassette.
-Additionally, FSA had released a new 46/30 crankset targetting gravel.
+Additionally, FSA had released a new 46/30 crankset targeting gravel.

 Four years later and the drivetrain is heavily worn, especially the chainrings.
 Although the direct drive mount pattern matches between Cannondale and FSA there have been some bad experiences when doing so.